spuds51/eventbridge-stripe-go/README.md

 GOOS=linux go build -o stripeWebhookHandler github.com/cdugga/eventbridge-stripe-go/stripeWehbookHandler
 ```
 Running programs target the Linux operating system.
 Use the GOOS runtime value to modify if required; [Go Runtime](GOOS is the running program's operating system target)
+See [AWS Lambda deployment package in Go](https://docs.aws.amazon.com/lambda/latest/dg/golang-package.html) for further instructions on how to package a Go lambda function.

 Deploy CDK stack
 ```